airflow2010/GOODMUSIC/README.md

 ## Concept
 - Ingest musicvideo: extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
 The source of the videos can be Substacks (this is how this project originated), YouTube playlists, or manual input of specific videos.
-- Ingestion also includes categorization of videos into genres
-  - This uses the publicly available AI-models of Google.
-This can be configured ([Configuration](#Configuration)).
+- Ingestion also includes categorization of videos into genres.
+This uses the publicly available AI-models of Google.
+This can be configured ([Configuration](#Configuration))

 - Rate and filter the catalog in a browser (play mode for discovery, playback and export, rate mode for unrated items)
 - Import methods can be found in admin section
 - Export the desired selection (by filter) to YouTube-Playlist